labgem/ASMC/README.md

 ### Download

-Download the latest GitHub release to obtained the code: [https://github.com/labgem/ASMC/releases](https://github.com/labgem/ASMC/releases)
+Download the latest GitHub release to obtain the code: [https://github.com/labgem/ASMC/releases](https://github.com/labgem/ASMC/releases)

-### Python dependencies
+### Python requirements

+- Python ≥ 3.8
+- numpy
+- scikit-learn
+- pyyaml
+- pillow
+- biopython ≥ 1.81
+- weblogo

-You can install the python dependencies with `pip`, `conda` or `mamba` with theses command and the files given in the releases:
+You can install the python dependencies with `pip`, `conda` or `mamba` with the following commands and the files given in the releases:

 **pip**
 ```